rapidpro/flows/expressions.md

 ---
 # Expressions, Version 8

 RapidPro provides a template language that allows for the substitution of variables into a string.
-These along with expressions

 ```
 Hello @contact.name, how old are you?